 Take the next step in breast cancer prevention

 If you have questions or notice anything unusual about your breasts, make an appointment with your primary care doctor.
 And if you haven’t yet had a mammogram for breast cancer screening, ask them when you should get your first mammogram – most women should start around age 40.
+It’s also a good idea to keep up with these other health screenings for women.

 If you’re ready for your screening mammogram, you can schedule your appointment – you don’t need to wait for a doctor’s order.
 Because screening mammograms are preventive care, there’s usually no out-of-pocket costs for members.
 But before you schedule your appointment, it’s a good idea to check with your insurance company to see if you’re covered.